 Cabotegravir is used with another HIV medication (rilpivirine) for short-term treatment to replace other medication(s) used to help control HIV infection.
+Cabotegravir is also used by itself for short-term treatment to help prevent HIV infection in people who have a high risk for infection.
 Short-term treatment (usually for 1 month) is used to see how well you can take this medication before using the long-acting form.
 This form of cabotegravir may also be used if you will miss a planned injection of the long-acting form of this medication.
 Cabotegravir helps to decrease the amount of HIV in your body so your immune system can work better.
 This lowers your chance of getting HIV complications (such as new infections, cancer) and improves your quality of life.
 Cabotegravir belongs to a class of drugs known as integrase inhibitors.
 It blocks the virus from growing and infecting more cells.Cabotegravir is not a cure for HIV infection.
 To decrease your risk of spreading HIV disease to others, continue to take all HIV medications exactly as prescribed by your doctor.
 Use an effective barrier method (latex or polyurethane condoms/dental dams) during sexual activity as directed by your doctor.
 Do not share personal items (such as needles/syringes, toothbrushes, and razors) that may have contacted blood or other body fluids.
 Consult your doctor or pharmacist for more details.

 How to use Vocabria 30 Mg Tablet Antiviral-HIV-1 Integrase Strand Transfer Inhibitors